mxcrawford/Mendix-AWS-Rekognition/README.md

 #### Train Model
-1. On the Project page, choose Train model.
+1. On the Project page, choose **Train model**.

 <img src="readme-img/rekognition-train-model.png">

-2. Keep default settings and click Train model.
+2. Keep default settings and click **Train model**.
 Depending on a number of images it will take from 30 minutes to 24 hours.
 Note: 200 images takes about 40 minutes.

 <img src="readme-img/rekognition-train-confirmation.png">